mubashirsidiki/certifications_work/README.md

 # Certifications Portfolio

-This repository contains my work, projects, and solutions from various professional certification programs.
-It includes data analysis, data science, and applied machine learning projects completed as part of courses from Google, IBM, Johns Hopkins, and the University of Michigan.
+This repository contains my work, projects, and solutions from various professional certification programs in data science, analytics, and related fields.

 ## Structure

-- Each folder represents a certification or specialization.
+- Each top-level folder represents a certification or specialization.
-- Subfolders contain coursework, capstone projects, datasets, and supporting materials.
+- Subfolders contain coursework, capstone projects, datasets, and supporting materials for each program.

-## Certifications Included

-- Google Data Analytics Professional Certificate
-- IBM Data Science Professional Certificate
-- Johns Hopkins Data Science Specialization
-- Michigan Applied Data Science with Python Specialization
+## How to Use

+- Browse the folders to explore projects and solutions from different certifications.
+- Each certification folder includes a README with details and usage instructions specific to that program.

 ---
+This portfolio is continuously updated as new certifications and specializations are completed.